-Sam Matheny is Executive Vice President and Chief Technology Officer at the National Association of Broadcasters.
-With over 20 years of experience in the broadcast and data networking industries, including earning a patent for inventing mobile and interactive DTV technologies, Sam leads NAB’s technology team in its efforts to promote innovation and propel broadcast technology into the future.
-He also provides overall leadership for PILOT, formerly NAB Labs, as well as NAB’s TV, Radio, and Digital Technology Committees.
+Sam Matheny is executive vice president, Technology, and chief technology officer at the National Association of Broadcasters.
+With over 25 years of experience in the broadcast and data networking industries, including earning a patent for inventing mobile and interactive DTV technologies, Sam leads NAB’s technology team in its efforts to promote innovation and propel broadcast technology into the future.
+He also provides overall leadership for PILOT, as well as NAB’s TV, Radio, and Digital Technology Committees.

-Before joining NAB, Sam served as Vice President of Policy and Innovation for Capitol Broadcasting Company where he focused on strategic media applications, mobile wireless content delivery, smart TV, and helped secure multiple patents for broadcast Internet distribution.
-He has also held management positions with mobile development, satellite, digital television, web development, and interactive video companies.
+Before joining NAB, Sam served as vice president of Policy and Innovation for Capitol Broadcasting Company, where he focused on strategic media applications, mobile wireless content delivery and smart TV, and helped secure multiple patents for broadcast internet distribution.
+He has also held management positions with mobile development, satellite, digital television, web development and interactive video companies.

-Sam holds a B.S. in Communications from East Carolina University and a M.S. in Technology Management from North Carolina State University.
+Sam holds a B.S. in Communications from East Carolina University, a M.S. in Technology Management from North Carolina State University and a certificate for artificial intelligence and business strategy from the Massachusetts Institute of Technology.
 In 2007, he was named an American Marshall Memorial Fellow.

-Sam lives in Arlington, Virginia, with his wife and two sons.
+Sam lives with his wife in Washington, D.C., and has two adult sons.